kostajh/ergos.io/README.md

 # ergos.io

-This app is Taskwarrior web interface built using Slim.
+This app is a Taskwarrior web interface built using Slim.

+Don't expect it to be usable any time soon.